openpostac/OPA_siteknits/exampleSite/content/blog/how-do-we-take-action.md

 * there’s zero motivation to make good on a commitment
 * the work doesn’t seem to matter

 Such situations make people feel heavy.
 Blocked.
 Huge resistance.
 Imposter syndrome.
 Like they’re spinning their wheels.
 Overwhelmed and overloaded.
-Just want it over with.
 “Like time is running out always.”

 Other emotions that surface when folks struggle to take action: Shame.
 Fear.
 Anxiety.
 Dread.
 Grumpiness.
 Anger.
 Irritation.
 Tiredness.
 Boredom.
 Depression.
 Regret.